bharmarsameer/containerlab/README.md

 Things to note:

-* On the machine hosting containerlab, make sure
+* On the machine hosting containerlab if you want to communicate from outside the containerlab machine;s subnet, make sure
 ```
 sysctl net.ipv4.ip_forward
 net.ipv4.ip_forward = 1
 ```

 * When using arista cEOS, if you switch is running pvst and there are too many vlans the trunk interfaces won't come up.
 Use mstp to avoid this

 steps: